-CYS5335 -Secure Software Design (3 Credits)
+CYS-5335 -Secure Software Design (3 Credits)

-Secure Software Design focuses on a variety of elements needed to address and implement secure software acquisition and development throughout the Software Development Life Cycle (SDLC).
-It covers the end-to-end principles and addresses people, technology (tools), and processes to design and develop consistently secure applications.
-Additionally, this course underscores the importance and value of the defense in depth principle across the entire SDLC.
-Finally, this course introduces techniques to adapt common security activities to modern software development practices, including Agile/Scrum and DevOps.
-There are no prerequisites for this course.
+Focuses on key elements needed to address and implement secure software acquisition and development in the Software Development Life Cycle (SDLC).
+Covers end-to-end life cycle principles and addresses people, technology, and processes to design and develop consistently secure applications.
+Course underscores the importance and value of the defense in depth principle across the entire SDLC.
+Introduces techniques to adapt common security activities to modern software development practices, including Agile/Scrum and DevOps.
+Course involves practical exercises, software design projects, case studies, and individual or group presentations.

-CYS5336 - Forensics and Network Intrusion (3 Credits)
+CYS-5336 - Forensics and Network Intrusion (3 Credits)

 Forensics and Network Intrusion builds proficiency in detecting hacking attacks and properly extracting evidence to report the crime and conduct audits to prevent future attacks.
-Topics include computer forensics in today's world; media and operating system forensics; data and file forensics; audits and investigations; and device forensics.
-This course prepares students for the following certification exam: EC-Council Computer Hacking Forensic Investigator.
-This course has no prerequisites.
+Topics include computer forensics in multimedia, media and operating system forensics; data and file forensics; audits and investigations; and device forensics.
+Preparation course to challenge the EC-Council Computer Hacking Forensic Investigator.

-CYS5337- Supervisory Control and Data Acquisition (3 Credits)
+CYS-5337- Supervisory Control and Data Acquisition (3 Credits)

-Supervisory control and data acquisition systems are used to control many utility networks, chemical plants, pipelines, and many other types of industries.
+Industrial Control Systems are used in most utility networks, chemical plants, pipelines, and other critical infrastructure management and monitoring systems.
 This course will examine the vulnerabilities associated with these systems and discuss how they can be made secure from outside attacks.
 Fundamentals of software-controlled processes will also be discussed.

-CYS5338 - Advanced Cyber Defense Seminar (3 Credits)
+CYS-5338 - Advanced Cyber Defense Seminar (3 Credits)